Uni2D: A Universal Machine Learning Interatomic Potential for Two-Dimensional Materials: Results and Discussion

-\paragraph{Equation of State} Unlike the equations of state (EOS) for three-dimensional systems\cite{PhysRevB.103.184102}, the EOS of 2D systems is evaluated using a biaxial strain approach.
+\paragraph{Equation of State} Unlike equations of state (EOS) for three-dimensional systems\cite{PhysRevB.103.184102}, the EOS of 2D systems is evaluated using a biaxial strain approach.
 To assess the model's performance, we randomly selected 100 structures from the C2DB database and performed simultaneous EOS calculations using both DFT and ML methods.
-The statistical analysis, presented as a histogram in Figure \ref{fig:properties}(c), reveals that the majority of the systems exhibit a relative error in equilibrium position of less than 0.01, demonstrating the model's robust capability in describing the equilibrium state.
-As an illustrative example, the inset of Figure \ref{fig:properties}(c) shows the EOS of the \ce{Fe2P2Pd2} structure calculated using both DFT and ML methods, with a deviation of only 0.0013.
-Additionally, the EOS of nine other randomly selected systems is presented in the SI Figure \ref{fig:eos_comparison}, further highlighting the consistency between DFT and ML predictions.
-Furthermore, we applied a filtering criterion based on the normalized distance to the fitted line ($d$ < 0.2).
-The results show that only about 5\% of the data exhibit large deviations, while the vast majority display a strong linear relationship between ML predictions and DFT results.
-After filtering, the coefficient of determination $R^2$ increased to 0.84 for $L_m$ and 0.78 for $G_m$, indicating significantly improved predictive accuracy (see Figure \ref{fig:elastic_modulus}).
+The statistical analysis, presented as a histogram in Figure~\ref{fig:properties}(c), reveals that the majority of the systems exhibit a relative error in equilibrium position of less than 0.01, demonstrating the model's robust capability in describing the equilibrium state.
+As an illustrative example, the inset of Figure~\ref{fig:properties}(c) shows the EOS of the \ce{Fe2P2Pd2} structure calculated using both DFT and ML methods, with a deviation of only 0.0013.
+Additionally, the EOS of nine other randomly selected systems is presented in the SI Figure~\ref{fig:eos_comparison}, further highlighting the consistency between DFT and ML predictions.
+However, it should be noted that the evaluated structures are drawn from the C2DB database, and some of them may overlap with or resemble configurations in the training dataset, particularly for well-studied layered materials.
+Therefore, the reported EOS results may, to some extent, reflect interpolation within the learned configuration space rather than fully independent generalization to unseen systems.